 Skip to content

-The Village Trust Initiative
+About the Village Trust Initiative

 Your village is an essential part of both your community, Vermont’s identity, and its future.
 The Village Trust Initiative is a new program offering expertise and funding to help 20 small towns create or bolster a local community trust organization and take on a transformational revitalization project in the village.
 These projects could be the revitalization of a general store, the creation of a community center, improvement of accessibility of an old town hall, or renovation of a large historic home into village-scale housing.
 There are many possibilities, so bring your creativity and vision to the table!